 The Joe Rogan Elon Musk podcast remains the most popular of all time so far with over 32 million views and counting.

 Many of the episodes feature musings about life, humanity, and the Universe.
 For example, you will hear Joe and his guests refer to ethnobotanist and mystic, Terence McKenna, who was famous for sharing his experiences taking psychedelic drugs.

 Rogan has sometimes landed in hot water over his own discussions about cannabis and use of drugs.
 But he doesn’t shy away from it and even describes himself as a psychedelic adventurer which stems from his past experiences with the psychoactive compound, DMT.

 The range of topics, personalities and celebrities featured is one of the main attractions of the JRE podcast.
-Indeed, some of the best Joe Rogan podcasts even feature famous movie directors like Guy Ritchie:
+Indeed, some of the best Joe Rogan podcasts even features controversial figures like Alex Jones:

 Joe Rogan UFC Commentator